Bangweulu Wetlands

-Although the work continues to ensure that Bangweulu can provide for the coming generations, effective management and strong community engagement are ensuring that people can take part in planning for their future, recognising their livelihoods are linked to a thriving wetland.
+Such work continues to ensure that Bangweulu can provide for the coming generations, while effective management and community engagement is ensuring that people can take part in planning for their future, recognising their livelihoods are linked to a thriving wetland.

 Bangweulu Highlights